hecker124dev/Novagon-Linux/README.md

 # Novagon-Linux
-welcome to the offical Novagon Linux repo there is nothing rn here lol
+# welcome to the offical Novagon Linux repo